Two of the biggest names in flexible office space. Very different experiences. Here's what you actually need to know before you decide.

-In the UK, WeWork operates across five key cities: London, Manchester, Birmingham, Cambridge, and Edinburgh.
-A membership in one location gives you access to any of their global sites — ideal if your team travels or
+WeWork operates across 5 UK cities: London, Manchester, Birmingham, Cambridge, and Edinburgh.
+A membership gives you access to any WeWork location globally, which is a real perk if your team travels regularly or works across multiple cities.

 WeWork membership options